Loebl-Komlos-Sos Conjecture: dense case: Introduction

 There have been several partial results concerning the LKS~Conjecture.
-In~\cite{BLW00}, Bazgan Li and Wo{\'z}niak proved the conjecture for paths.
-Piguet and Stein~\cite{PS2} proved that the LKS~Conjecture is true when restricted to the class of trees of diameter at most 5, improving upon a result of Barr and Johansson~\cite{Barr} and Sun~\cite{Sun07}.
-There are several results proving the LKS~Conjecture under additional assumptions on the hosting graph.

-Soffer~\cite{Sof00} showed that the conjecture is true if the hosting graph has girth at least 7, Dobson~\cite{Dob02} proved the conjecture when the complement of the hosting graph does not contain $K_{2,3}$.
+In~\cite{BLW00}, Bazgan, Li and Wo{\'z}niak proved the conjecture for paths.
+Piguet and Stein~\cite{PS2} proved that the LKS~Conjecture is true when restricted to the class of trees of diameter at most 5, improving upon results of Barr and Johansson~\cite{Barr} and of Sun~\cite{Sun07}.
+There are several results proving the LKS~Conjecture under additional assumptions on the host graph.
+Soffer~\cite{Sof00} showed that the conjecture is true if the host graph has girth at least 7.
+Dobson~\cite{Dob02} proved the conjecture when the complement of the host graph does not contain a~$K_{2,3}$.